design-tokens/community-group/technical-reports/format/composite-types.md

 </div>

 The types described in the previous chapter are all for singular values (a color, a dimension, etc.).
 However, it can often be useful to group related values as a single token so that they can be used or referenced as a single unit.
-A typical example of this is a “typography style” as found in many design tools, which is a combination of the font name, weight, style, and color.
+A typical example of this is a "typography style" as found in many design tools, which is a combination of the font name, weight, style, and color.

 Other examples might be: